Johann110/arduinoRemote/README.md

   Serial.println("value: " + String(potentiometerValue));
 }
 ```
 <b>The text field</b> is used to receive information from the arduino.
 To make the text field work, we call the bluetoothPrintLine() function.
+Write a string you want to send in the brackets.<br>
+> [!IMPORTANT]
-Write a string you want to send in the brackets. <b>IMPORTANT:</b> there must be an asterisk "*" at the end of the string, this is a stop character so that the application detects the end of the message.<br>
+> there must be an asterisk "*" at the end of the string, this is a stop character so that the application detects the end of the message.
 Example:<br>
 ```cpp
 // in loop function